 “Sometimes sacrifices have to be made for the greater good.”
-Hal looked over at Jason.
-“You don’t like war?”
+Hal maintained.
+“You don’t like what’s happening right now?”

-“All I’m saying we shouldn’t rush into anything until we know what’s going on over there,” Jason cautioned.
+“I just don’t think we should be rushing into anything until we know what’s going on over there,” Jason cautioned.

-“I’ll tell you what’s going on,” Hal said confidentially.
-“Over there is where most of the world’s black gold is, that’s what fuels industry, the economy, pretty much all of civilization, and we got to have a foothold there if we want to get our share.
+“I’ll tell you what’s going on,” Hal said authoritatively.
+“Now I’m sure you know that there’s a very important resource in that part of the world, a resource that fuels industry, the economy, pretty much all of civilization, and we got to have a foothold there if we want to get our share.
 It’s all a matter of survival.”

 “What about the people already living there?”

-Hal laughed.
-“Are you kidding me?
-A bunch of sand niggers who’ve been killing each other for centuries?
-We got to go in there, straighten the whole mess out, and put everyone back in their place.
-That’s what we do.”
+Hal leaned toward Jason.
+“Which is that there ain’t nothing there but a bunch of sand niggers who’ve been killing each other for centuries, and now it’s up to us to go in there, straighten the whole mess out, set everything right, and put everyone back in their place.
+It’s what we do.”

-Jason looked down an avenue they were crossing and in the distance noticed the building where his last job was.
+Jason looked down an avenue they were crossing and in the distance saw the building where his last job was.
 “Since when?”

-“Okay, all kidding aside,” Hal started.
-“Everyone does have a right to an opinion, that’s the American way, but when the shit goes down you don’t want to be caught on the wrong side.”
+American way, but when the shit goes down, you don’t want to be caught on the wrong side.”
 They drove along further.
-“You know what I’m saying, right?”
+“See what I’m saying?”

-Hal appeared to want to respond, but silently drove on.
+Hal appeared to want to respond, but shrugged and drove on.
 Jason then remembered his plans for the upcoming weekend with Christine and some friends, as well as some people from their new neighborhood.
 Something to look forward to, he thought happily.

 ©2018 Robert Kirkendall